jaredboice/daniel-san/README.md

             frequency: WEEKLY,
             processDate: FRIDAY, // 0-6 (Number) with 0 representing Sunday - weekday constants are available to be imported
             effectiveDateStart: '2019-01-01',
-            effectiveDateEnd: null,
+            effectiveDateEnd: null, // null effectiveDateEnd represents an ongoing account
-            modulus: 2, // the modulus/cycle attributes here equate to every other Weekday (in this particular case due to the WEEKLY frequency)
+            modulus: 2, // See "Modulus/Cycle" to review this advanced feature
-            cycle: 1
+            cycle: 1 // the modulus/cycle attributes here equate to every other Weekday (in this particular case due to the WEEKLY frequency)
         },
         { // rule 3
             type: STANDARD_EVENT,